A black hole in a near-pristine galaxy 700 million years after the Big Bang: Data analysis: Spectral fitting and spatial extension

-In Fig.\ref{fig:spectra_profiles}c we also show the spectrum extracted from a semi-annulus between $0.1''$ and $0.2''$ (150-300~pc) from centre, where we had to exclude the South-West part of the annulus because of [OIII] falling in the detectors gap in that region (Methods).
-The broad H$\beta$ is undetected.
-There is a weak blue wing which may originate from a mild outflow, as discussed above.
+Motivated by the observed extension of H$\beta_N$, in Fig.\ref{fig:spectra}c we also show the spectrum extracted from a semi-annulus with radius between $0.1''$ and $0.2''$ (150-300~pc) from the centre; note that we had to exclude the South-West part of the annulus because of [OIII] falling in the detectors gap in that region (this is the region to the SE of the dashed line in Fig.\ref{fig:Hb_map}).
+The contamination from the spectrum in the central region (due to the wings of the central PSF) to the spectrum extracted from the annulus is estimated to be below 15\%; this is confirmed by the fact that the the broad H$\beta$ is undetected in the spectrum of the annulus.
+There is a weak blue wing, which may originate from a mild outflow, as discussed above.
 Yet, the most important finding is that H$\beta_N$ is still clearly detected.
-There is only a weak hint of [OIII]5007, which is formally undetected (the putative flux is only on one single spectral pixel, narrower than the line spread function).
-The inferred upper limit of the narrow line ratio in this annulus is even lower than in the central region: [OIII]/H$\beta_N<0.32$ ($3\sigma$).
+There is only a weak hint of [OIII]5007, which is formally undetected (the putative flux is only on one single spectral pixel, much narrower than the line spread function).
+The inferred upper limit of the narrow line ratio in this annulus is even lower than in the central region: [OIII]/H$\beta_N<0.41$ ($3\sigma$).
+Note that this is a conservative upper limit - some contamination from the central spectrum (where the [OIII]/H$\beta_N$ ratio is higher) to the narrow lines would imply that the upper limit on the [OIII]/H$\beta_N$ ratio in the annulus is even lower.